SeldonIO/seldon-core/docs-gb/examples/speech-to-sentiment.md

+---
+description: Huggingface speech to sentiment with explanations pipeline in Seldon Core 2.
+---

 # Huggingface speech to sentiment with explanations pipeline

 In this example we create a Pipeline to chain two huggingface models to allow speech to\